alexbfree/thesis/src/chapter-1.md

 - _[A Grand Vision for Post-Capitalist HCI: Digital Life Assistants](https://eprints.ncl.ac.uk/273826)_ [@bowyer2018grandvision] - a CHI 2018 workshop paper where I imagined a form of digital computer assistant that is far more helpful and human-data-centric than the digital voice assistants of today;
 - _[Personal Data Use: A Human-centric Perspective](https://eprints.ncl.ac.uk/273834)_ [@bowyer2020lecture] - in early 2020 just prior to the pandemic, I was invited to give lectures on my research to undergraduate students at both Northumbria University and Newcastle University;
 - _[My Thesis in 3 Minutes: Understanding and Designing Human Data Relations](https://www.youtube.com/watch?v=YFHXc_TfM5c)_ [@bowyer20213MT] - in April 2021, I presented my thesis in Newcastle University's 3-minute thesis competition, and was co-winner of the people's choice prize;
-- _[Human-Data Interaction has two purposes: Personal Data Control and Life Information Exploration](https://eprints.ncl.ac.uk/274297)_ [@bowyer2021twopurposes] - A workshop paper I presented at CHI 2021, where I first outlined my model of the two motivating factors for interacting with personal data.
+- _[Human-Data Interaction has two purposes: Personal Data Control and Life Information Exploration](https://eprints.ncl.ac.uk/274297)_ [@bowyer2021twopurposes] - I presented this workshop paper at CHI 2021, introducing my model of the two motivating factors for interacting with personal data.

 <a name="1.3.2.4">**Publications from Peripheral Work**</a>

 During the same timeframe as this PhD, I have also contributed to a number of publications through peripheral work [[7.1.2](#7.1.2)]:

-- As a researcher and developer on the SILVER project [[3.4.1](#3.4.1.1)], my work contributed towards an internal report to CHC as well and the [overall impact report](https://web.archive.org/web/20211225192408/https://www.chc-impact-report.co.uk/) [@ConnectedHealthCities2021impact,129-130].
+- As a researcher and developer on the SILVER project [[3.4.1](#3.4.1.1)], my work contributed towards an internal report to CHC as well as the [overall impact report](https://web.archive.org/web/20211225192408/https://www.chc-impact-report.co.uk/) [@ConnectedHealthCities2021impact,129-130].
 - Also for SILVER, I published [demonstration videos](https://eprints.ncl.ac.uk/273839) [@bowyer2019silvervideo] of a health data interface prototype developed by myself and Stuart Wheater.
-- I was co-author to two research publications [at BCS 2021](https://doi.org/10.14236/ewic/HCI2021.16) [@goffe2021] and [in Interacting with Computers](https://doi.org/10.1093/iwc/iwac015) [@goffe2022].
+- I was co-author on research published [at BCS 2021](https://doi.org/10.14236/ewic/HCI2021.16) [@goffe2021] and [in Interacting with Computers](https://doi.org/10.1093/iwc/iwac015) [@goffe2022].
-- As a research intern at BBC R&D](#ari-bbc), I published an internal research report [@bowyer2020bbcreport] into personal data store design, as well as a 'stimulus presentation' to launch an internal hack week.
+- As a research intern at BBC R&D [[ARI7.1](#ari-bbc)], I published an internal research report [@bowyer2020bbcreport] into personal data store design, as well as a 'stimulus presentation' to launch an internal hack week.
 - At Hestia.ai, I was a lead author on [a research report auditing the data economy](https://doi.org/10.5281/zenodo.6554177) [@bowyer2022hestia], and co-author on [a research report on power mechanisms in the data economy](https://doi.org/10.5281/zenodo.6554155) [@pidoux2022].

 The structure of this thesis{#1.4}